wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-metadata/includes/4-templates.md

 When you create a new webpage either in the Portal Studio or the Portal Management app, you must choose a page template from the list of existing templates.
 Several page templates are included with each of the portal templates.

-There are two template types which controls how the template determines what to render.
+There are two template types that controls how the template determines what to render.

 - **Rewrite**: Will use the Rewrite URL field to render a given ASP.NET template.
 - **Web Template**: Will use the Web Template field to render a given Web Template.